Meet & Greet

 Godheid (Godhead).
 You met Mephistopheles in the ordinary course of business?

 D’Artillac Brill.
 Phil.
 He insisted on Phil.
 I was researching my booklet Holland As It Is : Zó Is Holland when Phil, walking beside the North Sea about 10 miles west of Amsterdam, descended a dune and accosted members and guests of Kennemer Golf Club.
-He posed as a salesman, lauding cars, for instance, as a substitute for walking, while, perversely, a tenacious walker himself with the stamina to buttonhole every warm body on the property—man, woman and child.
+In the beginning, he posed as a car salesman, lauding them over walking, while being, perversely, a tenacious walker himself, with the stamina to buttonhole every warm body on the property—man, woman and child.

 Godheid.
 He was asked to leave?